espressif/esp-faq/docs/en/software-framework/storage/nvs.rst

 Does NVS have wear levelling function?
 -------------------------------------------------

-  Yes, NVS does not use the wear_levelling component in ESP-IDF, but uses an erase levelling mechanism implemented internally.
-The flash in use is in a wear-levelling state.
+  Yes, NVS (Non-Volatile Storage) has wear leveling functionality.
+When storing data in flash memory, the limited number of writing and erasing operations to the flash will cause some storage blocks to have shorter service life than others, affecting the overall working life of the memory.
+To address this issue, NVS uses an erase-write balancing mechanism implemented internally, rather than the wear_levelling component in ESP-IDF, to evenly distribute data across the flash memory blocks, ensuring that each block is used as much as possible to extend the overall working life of the flash memory.

 --------------